-People considering becoming a phlebotomy technician often ask: How much does a phlebotomist make?
+People considering phlebotomy as a career often ask: How much does a phlebotomist make?
 A phlebotomist's salary can vary by location, experience and other factors as described below.

 Phlebotomy is defined as the process of inserting a needle into a vein with the primary purpose to safely draw blood from an individual.
-The procedure is technically known as venipuncture and is performed for several medically related purposes.
-Blood is drawn to be used as a donation to others in need, for blood tests or blood transfusions, to name a few.
+Venipuncture is typically performed for specimen screening or diagnostics, for blood donations or for venous access for patient treatment.

 The professional who is tasked with the responsibility of drawing blood is a phlebotomy technician; however, many other medical professionals – like nurses, doctors, & lab scientists – are often called upon to draw blood from a patient when needed.
 The phlebotomy technician is a significant medical team member.